Clay, New York

 Clay is north of Syracuse.
 It is the largest town in the county, contains part of the village of North Syracuse, and is a suburb of Syracuse.
 It contains the major retail strip of Syracuse's northern suburbs, along New York State Route 31 (NY-31), including the currently defunct Great Northern Mall.

 History

 Prior to European settlement in the area, Clay was inhabited by the Onondaga Nation, part of the Iroquois Confederacy, some of whose descendants still live in the area today.

 Clay was within the Central New York Military Tract.
-The town was first settled by outsiders around 1791 and was previously known as West Cicero.
+The town was once known as West Cicero and was founded by strangers about 1791.
 The Town of Clay was formed in 1827 from the Town of Cicero, one of the original townships of the military tract.

+In October 2022, Micron Technology pledged $100 Billion for a giant semiconductor complex in the White Pine Commerce Park located in Clay.